-It’s one of the most common questions we receive: Nagios Core vs. Nagios XI; what’s the difference?
-System administrators often find themselves comparing the Nagios Core tool, our open-source infrastructure monitoring to the Nagios XI product, our enterprise infrastructure monitoring built on top of the Nagios Core engine.
+It’s one of the most common questions we receive: Nagios Core vs. Nagios XI: What’s the Difference?
+System administrators often find themselves comparing the Nagios Core tool, our open-source infrastructure monitoring tool, to the Nagios XI product, our enterprise infrastructure monitoring tool built on top of the Nagios Core engine.

 In this post, we give you background on both tools and compare Nagios Core vs. Nagios XI so you can make an informed decision for your organization.

 Since releasing Nagios Core in 1999, millions of people have used it and contributed to its open-source code by developing plugins to monitor everything from industry-specific devices to the temperature of beehives.
 Eventually, we heard from Nagios Core users that they needed a tool that could scale more efficiently with their organizations.
-In response to these needs, Nagios XI was developed, an enterprise network monitoring software built on top of Nagios Core’s powerful technology.
+In response to these needs, Nagios XI, an enterprise network monitoring software built on top of Nagios Core’s powerful technology, was developed.

 Nagios XI maintains the sought-after power of Nagios Core while offering enterprise features that set it apart.
-Here are 4 key differences between Nagios Core vs. Nagios XI:
+Here are four key differences between Nagios Core and Nagios XI:

 The technical nature of Nagios Core not only costs more money (technical resources are more expensive than non-technical resources), but it’s also more time-consuming.
 Nagios XI enables users to quickly and efficiently update monitoring configurations, check statuses, and create and deliver business-level reports and dashboards.